 This bill enacts a juvenile competency standard.
 Section 3 of this bill provides that any time after a petition is filed and before the final disposition of a case, if doubt arises as to whether a child is competent, the juvenile court is required to suspend the case until the question of competence is determined.
 Section 4 of this bill requires a person who makes a motion for the evaluation of a child for the purpose of determining whether the child is competent to: (1) certify that the motion is being made in good faith and is based on reasonable grounds to believe that the child is incompetent; and (2) specify facts that support the motion.
 Section 5 of this bill provides that if the juvenile court suspends a case to determine whether a child is competent, the juvenile court must appoint one or more able and qualified experts, at least one of whom is a psychologist or psychiatrist, to evaluate the child and provide a written report on the competence of the child.
-Section 6 of his bill sets forth certain considerations an expert must take into account as part of his or her evaluation, and section 7 of this bill sets forth certain requirements relating to the written report of an expert.
+Section 6 of this bill sets forth certain considerations an expert must take into account as part of his or her evaluation, as well as certain other considerations an expert must take into account if appropriate, and section 7 of this bill sets forth certain requirements relating to the written report of an expert.